We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-The Karlsruhe site is the core of the JRC Directorate G for Nuclear Safety and Security, however some other related research programmes are carried out also at the JRC sites in Belgium (Geel), The Netherlands (Petten) and Italy (Ispra).
+The Karlsruhe site is the core of the JRC research for Nuclear Safety and Security, however some other related research programmes are carried out also at the JRC sites in Belgium (Geel), The Netherlands (Petten) and Italy (Ispra).

-The mission of the JRC Directorate G for Nuclear Safety and Security is the implementation of the JRC Euratom Research and Training Programme, the maintenance and dissemination of nuclear competences in Europe, to serve both ''nuclear'' and ''non-nuclear'' Member States.
+The mission of the JRC on Nuclear Safety and Security is the implementation of the JRC Euratom Research and Training Programme, the maintenance and dissemination of nuclear competences in Europe, to serve both ''nuclear'' and ''non-nuclear'' Member States.
 A strong cooperation and complementarity with their national organisations is of key relevance.

-JRC Directorate G employs around 470 staff and supports the relevant policy DGs with independent, technical and scientific evidence in the areas of:
+JRC in Karlsruhe employs around 470 staff and supports the relevant policy departments of the Commission with independent, technical and scientific evidence in the areas of:

 All visits to the JRC in Karlsruhe must be pre-arranged.